dev-javascript/react-dyn-tabs/README.md

 ```

 - First parameter of onSelect function is an object and has perviousSelectedTabId property which is deprecated. you should use previousSelectedTabId property instead of perviousSelectedTabId property.

+- First parameter of onChange function is an object and has perviousData property which is deprecated. you should use previousData property instead of perviousData property.

 ## Test